Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Review of the pseudo-differential -calculus

 The $\phi$-double space is now defined by

-This blowup is illustrated in Figure \ref{figure 2}, with the $y,z$ coordinates omitted.
-Projective coordinates near the interior of $\phi f$ can be given using \eqref{sx} by
+This blowup is illustrated in Figure \ref{figure 2}, with the $y,z,z'$ coordinates omitted.
+Projective coordinates near the interior of $\phif$ can be given using \eqref{sx} by

-where $x'$ defines $\phi f$ locally and bf lies in the limit $|(T,Y)| \to \infty$.
+where $x'$ defines $\phif$ locally and bf lies in the limit $|(T,Y)| \to \infty$.
 Here, the roles of $x$ and $x'$ can be interchanged freely.
 Pullback by the blowdown map is again simply a change of coordinates from standard to e.g. the projective coordinates above.
 The total blowdown map is given by

 We now define the \emph{small calculus} and the \emph{full calculus} of pseudo-differential $\phi$-operators, following \cite{mazzeo1998pseudodifferential} and \cite{grieser2009pseudodifferential}.
 As always we identify operators with the lifts of their Schwartz kernels to $M^2_\phi$, and let operators act on half-densities.
-It is convenient\footnote{The reason for this is that $\phi$-differential operators, as well as operators in the small $\phi$-calculus, have kernels which are conormal to the diagonal uniformly up to $\phi f$, when considered as sections of $\Omega_{b\phi}^\frac12(M^2_\phi)$ .} to normalize to the $b\phi$-density bundle
+It is convenient\footnote{This means that at $\phif$ we normalize to $\phi$-densities -- for the fibration of $\phif$ given locally by projection to the $y'$ coordinate in \eqref{SU} -- and at all other faces to b-densities.
+In this way kernels of $\phi$-differential operators, and more generally operators in the small $\phi$-calculus, are conormal to the diagonal uniformly up to $\phif$ (when considered as sections of $\W _{\bb\phi}^\frac12(M^2_\phi)$), and operators in the small b-calculus are smooth up to $\bbf$, away from $\phif$.} to normalize to the $b\phi$-density bundle

-The corresponding half $b\phi$-density bundle is denoted by $\Omega^{1/2}_{b\phi}(M^2_\phi)$.
+The corresponding half $b\phi$-density bundle is denoted by $\W ^{1/2}_{\bb\phi}(M^2_\phi)$.